-A Blind Legend is a hack-and-slash adventure game in which you use nothing but sound to traverse the kingdom with your daughter and fight all sorts of creatures and bad guys in order to save your kidnapped wife.
+A Blind Legend is a unique, immersive hack-and-slash adventure game in which you use nothing but sound to traverse the kingdom with your daughter and fight all sorts of creatures and bad guys in order to save your kidnapped wife.

 Live the adventures of Edward Blake, the famous blind knight!
 Guided by your daughter Louise, you must find your way and avoid the many traps that lie in the High Castle Kingdom, while confronting dangerous enemies!

 This serious game is fully accessible to visually impaired people, and is aimed at anyone who’s eager for an original, immersive sensory experience through a ground-breaking video game.
 And because the player is the character, it will help raise public awareness of this kind of disability.

 This hack-and-slash game, with a heroic-fantasy flavour, harnesses the innovative technology of binaural sound, which delivers a gripping 3D soundscape and brings characters and actions vividly to life around the player – as if they were actually in the game!

 I’m here to tell you that, if I could play this, so can you!
 (Probably.)
 And that you should!